OfficeDev/Office-Add-in-samples/Excel-custom-functions/AzureFunction/README.md

 int n1,n2;
 if (!int.TryParse(first,out n1)||!int.TryParse(second,out n2))
 {
-  return new BadRequestObjectResult("Please pass a name on the query string or in the request body");
+  return new BadRequestObjectResult("Please pass two number parameters in the query string or in the request body");
 }
 ```